 HVDC Colloquium, UPC, Barcelona, Sept 2018.

-Beginner’s Spanish (2018 & 2019); ACDC international conference, Coventry (2019); BIN@Porto (2018).
+Spanish (2018 onwards); ACDC international conference, Coventry (2019); BIN@Porto (2018).
 National HVDC Centre, Scotland: RTDS Real-Time Simulation (2019).
 KU Leuven: HVDC Technology and HVDC Grids (EES-UETP) (2018).
-Network meetings: Cardiff University (2020), Elia (2019), DTU (2019), Uporto & Efacec (2018) and UPC (2018).
+Network meetings: KU Leuven (2021), Cinergia & UPC (2020), Cardiff University (2020), Elia (2019), DTU (2019), Uporto & Efacec (2018) and UPC (2018).

 Upon completion of my Bachelor’s degree in power engineering, I embarked on a career in the cement industry, where I spent more than four years to deepen my academic knowledge and gain experience in designing power and control systems.

 I joined the InnoDC project in Spring 2018 with the research topic that revolves around the advanced control system design for multi terminal DC grids (MTDC).
-I work on the control system of multilevel converters (MMC) while considering the dynamics of DC grid, AC grid, cables, dc-dc converters, and other components of MTDC.
+I work on the control system of multilevel converters (MMC) while considering the dynamics of DC grid, AC grid, cables, DC-DC converters, and other components of MTDC.
 My supervisors are Oriol Gomis-Bellmunt and Eduardo Prieto Araujo.